NYC vaccine mandate: Police, fire unions warn of possible staffing 'crisis' as deadline looms

 CLICK HERE TO GET THE FOX NEWS APP

-Firefighters’ union members plan to protest the mandate on Thursday morning.
+Firefighters union members plan to protest the mandate on Thursday morning.

-Fox News’ Ben Evansky contributed to this report, as well as The Associated Press.
+Fox News’ Ben Evansky contributed to this report.